-Vayne is a short-ranged ADC/ Marksman who is arguably the best duellist in the game.
-Notorious for her incredible late game potential, this hyper-carry deals some of the highest late game DPS in the game thanks to her Silver Bolts.
-The build listed in this guide is the most common build used by professional League of Legends players as of its release date.
+Vayne is a short-ranged ADC/Marksman who is arguably the best duellist in the game.
+Notorious for her incredible late-game potential, this hyper-carry deals some of the highest DPS in the game thanks to her Silver Bolts.
 I have played hundreds of games of Vayne in both Solo Queue as well as Ranked Teams.
 She is my favourite champion and is more difficult than your average Marksman, allowing a high skill cap and room to out-play your opponents.

 Pros / Cons

 - Easy to reposition in team fights with stealth and Tumble

 - High duelling (1v1) potential allowing exceptional split-pushing

 - True Damage (Tank shredder, prevents Vayne from falling off if she gets behind)

 Tumble(Q) is what makes Vayne the mobile, skillshot-dodging-machine that she is.
 It is great not only for kiting but also has great synergy with her passive, Night Hunter, making escaping from Vayne very hard indeed.
 Using Tumble while Final Hour is active provides Vayne with stealth for up to 1 second (remember that if you attack before the second is up, it will cancel your stealth prematurely).
 Her stealth is very much a part of what makes Vayne such a great duellist, which is why learning how to use it properly is a skill any good Vayne player needs to master.

 If you intend on building an attack damage focused item first (such as The Bloodthirster or Infinity Edge) I would recommend maxing Tumble first.
 However, because I am featuring an attack speed focused build this guide, I would recommend maxing Tumble second instead.